 - 1 cup (2 sticks or 230g) unsalted butter, softened to room temperature

 - 1/4 teaspoon peppermint extract (or more, see recipe instructions)

 - 2 drops green food dye

 - 2/3 cup (120g) mini chocolate chips

-Over high heat, bowl the water in a small saucepan.
+- Over high heat, boil the water in a small saucepan.
 Pour the unsweetened cocoa powder into a medium sized bowl and mix with boiling water until smooth.
 Allow to cool to room temperature by placing in the refrigerator as you prepare the other ingredients.

 *Replacing the heavy cream in the frosting with milk or half-and-half will result in a less creamy consistency.